Frequently Asked Questions

 Only students pursuing a PhD degree are offered medical benefits.

-The program does not offer childcare.
+No, the program does not offer child care.

 The MHDS program will accept up to 20 students each academic year.
 We accept only the most qualified candidates; therefore, actual acceptance may be fewer than 20.

 Students have many avenues for academic advising and support throughout the program.
 Each MHDS student is assigned an academic mentor upon joining the program.
 The mentor is required to meet with the student each trimester to review academic performance, the student's insight into academic and intellectual development, personal issues and career aspirations.
 In addition, course faculty hold regular office hours during their course trimester to address student questions and other relevant needs.
 All students work closely with a preceptor and embedded team through the mentored capstone program.
 This relationship provides direct contact for progress toward the capstone project, for career development and as a conduit to program leadership, as needed.
 The preceptors serve as academic advisers and are available on a continual basis for advice and support.
-Our existing graduate program features a student advisory committee that targets issues affecting graduate students, such as examination preparation and choosing a master level project.
-Students may meet with a specific adviser in the committee or with the entire committee.

 Have Questions or Need Help?